Saturation DUI Patrols Unfairly Target Drivers

 A prolonged detention results under circumstances when the reasonable time for investigation of a pre-textual basis for a stop is exceeded without sufficient legal justification.
 At The Law Offices of Johnson & Johnson, we have also successfully litigated many prolonged detention motions resulting in suppression of unlawfully obtained evidence.

-If you feel that you were or may have been the subject of pre-textual stop or prolonged detention, do not hesitate to contact our office today to schedule a free consultation to discuss the circumstances of your traffic stop and arrest at (925) 900-5330.
+If you feel that you were or may have been the subject of pre-textual stop or prolonged detention, do not hesitate to contact our office today to schedule a consultation to discuss the circumstances of your traffic stop and arrest at (925) 900-5330.